InnovateForVegas/.github/profile/README.md

 ### Join our Mailing List or This GitHub Organization or Our Discord Server or…

-We are making use of Organization Discussions here on GitHub for the items closer to our work, please participate in these rather than spreading operational items across forums and channels:
+We are making use of Organization Discussions here on GitHub for the items closer to our work, please participate in these rather than spreading operational items across other forums and channels (even our own Discord server):

 * [Innovate for Vegas Discussions](https://github.com/orgs/InnovateForVegas/discussions)

 We are assembling a mailing list to keep those interested in the loop, without needing to sign up for a Discord or GitHub or some other account.
 We will not spam you, we will not sell your contact information, you may opt out at any time.

-If you would like to be added to the mailing list, or this GitHub organization (InnovateForVegas) please send an email to
+If you would like to be added to the mailing list, please send an email to

 * [AddMe+Listserv @ InnovateForVegas.org](mailto:addme+listserv@innovateforvegas.org)

+If you would like to be added to this GitHub organization (InnovateForVegas), please describe how you would like to participate in the organization and its projects in an email sent to

 * [AddMe+GitHub @ InnovateForVegas.org](mailto:addme+github@innovateforvegas.org)

 We have a Discord Server for discussion and engagement with our Communities at large (those who would like to participate through discussion or perhaps just lurking), feel free to join the discussion (our actual project efforts should still take place closer to the work, mostly on GitHub).